uchinmachinio/TBC-project/README.md

-This is a simple project with HTML, CSS, and JavaScript.
+This is a simple project with HTML, CSS, and JavaScript. download the repo, and open index.html in your browser, (copy html file path and paste it in url)
- Open `index.html` in your web browser.